filipetedim/angular-rating-icons/README.md

 ### Customization

 You can fully customize the directive by downloading and changing the CSS file in `/src/angular-rating.css`.
-Be mindful that `decimal` type uses specific CSS to reduce the icons to half and position them properly next to their correspondent half.
+Be mindful that `decimal` type uses specific code to reduce the icons to half and position them properly next to their correspondent half.

-Customizing the CSS is at the risk of malfunction of this directive.
+Customizing the CSS is at the risk of visual malfunction of this directive.

 ## Dependencies